BOXFoundation/whitepaper/whitepaper.md

 + **High transaction fees.** High transaction cost means there is no real micro-payment; and without micro-payments, fans cannot support content creators with small donations, neither can they pay for watching just an episode of a series show nor access to limited content like a VIP club.
 The digital content industry needs a frictionless micro-payment system to cultivate an active and positive community.

 In conclusion, current mainstream chains are not well suited to be the foundation of ContentBox.
 Admittedly, many nascent projects are claiming they can solve the problems above, but none of them has proved to be mature in production; or they lack support for privacy, or just cannot onboard enough developers and users to form a positive, self-growing ecosystem.
-To address the aforementioned challenges and eventually build a sustainable ecosystem for the whole digital content industry, we here propose an architecture which includes three key components:
+To address the aforementioned challenges and eventually build a sustainable ecosystem for the whole digital content industry, we here propose an architecture which consists of three main components:

 + **BOX Payout**.
 A fast and secure blockchain to carry out multipart contingent payments.
 + **BOX Passport**.
 A blockchain-based identity and attribution service across multiple applications.